 4.2 VULNERABILITY OVERVIEW

 The affected devices store passwords in a recoverable format.
 An attacker may extract and recover device passwords from the device configuration.
 Successful exploitation requires access to a device configuration backup and impacts confidentiality of the stored passwords.

 - CRITICAL INFRASTRUCTURE SECTORS: Chemical, Critical Manufacturing, Energy, Food and Agriculture, and Water and Wastewater Systems

 - COMPANY HEADQUARTERS LOCATION: Germany

-Siemens thanks Christopher Wade from Pen Test Partners for coordinated disclosure.
-Siemens reported this vulnerability to NCCIC.
+Christopher Wade from Pen Test Partners coordinated disclosure with Siemens; Siemens reported this vulnerability to CISA.

 Siemens has identified the following specific workarounds/mitigations to reduce the risk from this vulnerability:

 --------- Begin Update A Part 3 of 3 ---------